History

 The plans of war being put to a halt, and his son taking over most of a king’s duties, there was still much to think about - the very future of the kingdom!
 Not to forget the war he felt was necessary.
 In the end, it was the (lack of) public support that hit him hardest, a strong opposition backed by the unwashed masses could not be overcome.
 Yes, he had wise advisors and even the mage dabbling in mind-magic, but he couldn’t control or easily see through that many people.

-Then, while having no magical powers, but making full use of the magicians under his command, he himself has directed the research for an item that would give insight into the mind of “the people”.
+Then, while having no magical powers, but making full use of the magicians under his command, he himself has directed the research for an item that would give insight into the mind of 'the people'.

 Full Item Description